-The stretching itself does not hurt, however the mashing is similar to a deep tissue massage.
-Due to contracting the muscles while you stretch them, it is impossible to over lengthen the target muscles.
+The stretching itself does not hurt, however the mashing is similar to a deep tissue massage which might cause some mild discomfort.
+Due to contracting the muscles while you stretch them, it is impossible to over-lengthen the target muscles.

 What are the benefits of Ki-Hara Resistance Stretching?

 There are multiple benefits to resistance stretching including:

 – Building strength in a joint’s full range of motion.

 – Decreasing muscle tension and trigger points that may have formed in your muscles.

 – Increasing the length of a muscle for longer lasting results than any other form of mobility training.

 What can I expect for my first session of Ki-Hara Resistance Stretching?